surniaulula/wpsso-wc-metadata/readme.txt

 The product global identifier values (ie. GTIN, GTIN-8, GTIN-12, GTIN-13, GTIN-14, UPC, EAN, ISBN, MPN) are searchable from both the front-end and back-end WooCommerce Products admin page.

+The WPSSO Product Metadata for WooCommerce add-on provides Schema (aka Schema.org) mpn, gtin14, gtin13, gtin12, gtin8, gtin, productID isbn, depth, and additionalProperty fluid_volume values to the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) for Google Rich Results, Rich Snippets, and Structured Data.

 The *SSO &gt; WooCommerce Metadata* settings page allows you to enable or disable product metadata with a simple checkbox, along with customizing the label and placeholder for different languages (aka WordPress locales).

-This plugin provides Schema (aka Schema.org) mpn, gtin14, gtin13, gtin12, gtin8, gtin, productID isbn, depth, and additionalProperty fluid_volume properties to the [Schema JSON-LD Markup add-on](https://wordpress.org/plugins/wpsso-schema-json-ld/) for Google Rich Results, Rich Snippets, and Structured Data.

-<h3>Can You Add More Product Metadata Fields?</h3>

-Absolutely.
-Assuming the information can be included in a [Schema Product property value](https://schema.org/Product), [create a new topic in the plugin support forum](https://wordpress.org/support/plugin/wpsso-wc-metadata/) with the details (including the suggested Schema property name) and we'll have a look. ;-)

 <h3>Includes WooCommerce Fluid Volume Units</h3>

-The WPSSO Product Metadata for WooCommerce add-on also includes a **Fluid volume unit** option in the *WooCommerce &gt; Settings &gt; Products* settings page:
+The add-on includes a **Fluid volume unit** option in the *WooCommerce &gt; Settings &gt; Products* settings page:

 * ml
 * cl